dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 for (<patternVariableDeclaration>; <condition>; <increment>) <statement>
 ```

-Is executed similar to a traditional for loop except that multiple variables may
+Is executed like a traditional for loop though is more likely to declare
-be declared by the pattern instead of just one.
-As with a normal for loop, those
+multiple variables.
+As with a normal for loop, those variables are freshly bound
-variables are freshly bound to new values at each iteration so that if a
+to new values at each iteration so that if a function in the body closes over a
-function in the body closes over a variable, it captures the value at the
+variable, it captures the value at the current iteration and is not affected by
-current iteration and is not affected by later iteration.
+later iteration.

 The increment clause is evaluated in a scope where all variables declared in the
 pattern are freshly bound to new variables holding the current iteration's